marschmi/git_swc_wise/git_lesson.md

 > **Challenge 3:  Github Timestamp**
 > Create a repository on GitHub, clone it, add a file, push those changes to GitHub, and then look at the <a href="http://swcarpentry.github.io//git-novice/reference.html#timestamp" target="_blank">timestamp</a> of the change on GitHub.
 How does GitHub record times, and why?

+# Exploring History in Git

+In this lesson we will navigate to <a href="http://swcarpentry.github.io/git-novice/05-history/" target="_blank">http://swcarpentry.github.io/git-novice/05-history/</a>